-- Develop civic responsibility and social ethics in the business community
+- Develop civic responsibility and social ethics.

-How Much Experiential Education Do I Need?
+How Many Experiential Education Points Do I Need?

-You're required to complete at least one documented activity from the list below as a part of fulfilling the degree requirements for a bachelor's degree in business administration.
+You're required to complete at least one documented activity (either credit or non-credit activity) from the list below as a part of fulfilling the degree requirements for a bachelor's degree in business administration.

 Experiential Education Activities